tnm/diner/README.md

 With these actions, diner can be used as a *counter and ranking service over HTTP*. diner speaks JSON, but it'd be trivial to add XML support.

+diner is built on Sinatra, so it can be started locally with Sinatra on localhost and port 4567. diner's tests run against a local running instance of Redis; the tests will create a few test keys.

 api
 -----